 - 2.1 That Members consider the following options and agree which to adopt: - 2.1.1 To support the application of the Proposers to establish a new Muslim Voluntary Aided School in Brent on 1st April 2005 and confirm support for the Menorah High School application for the establishment of a new Voluntary Aided Jewish High School from the same date.
-(This would require additional funding to be identified from general Council resources). - 2.1.2 To support the applications from both schools provided DfES permission is sought and received to recover the extra money from "under passporting" i.e. by reducing funding allocated to existing maintained schools in order to meet the additional cost of the new schools. - 2.1.3 Reject the applications of both schools because of the detrimental affect on existing maintained schools and/or the council's overall financial position. - 2.1.4 Reject the Avenue application regardless of the funding issues (this would not be consistent with the decisions already made in respect of Menorah and other faith school applications in the past).
+(This would require additional funding to be identified from general Council resources). - 2.1.2 To support the applications from both schools provided DfES permission is sought and received to recover the extra money from "under passporting" i.e. by reducing funding allocated to existing maintained schools in order to meet the additional cost of the new schools. - 2.1.3 To inform the schools that the Council is unable to approve their applications for 2005/2006 due to the detrimental impact of such a decision on the existing maintained schools and the Council's overall financial position.

-- 2.2 That if option 2.1.1 is agreed Members identify the necessary additional funding. - 2.3 That if option 2.1.3 is agreed Members agree, that the schools in question be invited to re-submit their applications for VA status in 2005/2006 for 2006/2007. - 2.4 The Executive formally adopts the policy that although applications for VA status from faith schools are welcome, they will normally only be agreed to if there is no disadvantage financially to the Council or other Brent schools. - 2.5 That member's decision in respect of each of these applications be referred to the SOC.
+- 2.1.4 Decide not to agree the Avenue application regardless of the funding issues (this would not be consistent with the decisions already made in respect of Menorah and other faith school applications in the past). - 2.2 That if option 2.1.1 is agreed Members identify the necessary additional funding. - 2.3 That if option 2.1.3 is agreed, Members agree that the schools in question be encouraged to re-submit their applications for VA status in 2005/2006 for a commencement date of 1st April 2006. - 2.4 The Executive formally adopts the policy that although applications for VA status from faith schools are welcome, they will normally only be agreed to if there is no disadvantage financially to the Council or other Brent schools. - 2.5 That member's decision in respect of each of these applications be referred to the SOC.